iglosiggio/stacko/README.md

-# stacko - the useless stacklang
+# stacko - the useless, bug-ridden stacklang
 A stack-based toy language inspired by PostScript and [Nari](https://git.exactas.uba.ar/mdelrio/Nari3)

 **Documentation in progress**